eReefs/LODE/README.md

 The LODE application was created by [Silvio Peroni](http://www.essepuntato.it/) and the canonical version of the source code is hosted at [https://github.com/essepuntato/LODE](https://github.com/essepuntato/LODE).

 It is a Java Application that can be compiled either as a Web Application (for deployment into a servlet container) or as a .jar file (for use on the command line).
 It uses [Maven](https://maven.apache.org/) to specify non-local dependencies, and has an ANT build script to package the build results into each of the two deployment configurations.
-This script ses the [Maven Ant Tasks](http://maven.apache.org/ant-tasks/index.html) library to make all the maven dependencies available to ANT.
+This script uses the [Maven Ant Tasks](http://maven.apache.org/ant-tasks/index.html) library to make all the maven dependencies available to ANT.

 Both modes allow a caller to request a HTML-formatted description of a formal ontology definition, where the definition is given in a parsable
 [OWL](http://www.w3.org/2001/sw/wiki/OWL) format (RDF, Turtle etc).
+Depending on the parameters specified, the HTML pages created by LODE takes into account both ontological axioms and annotations.
+The CSSs used for the resulting HTML page are based on the W3C CSSs for Recommendation documents.

 ## Development Environment